hallard/LoRasPI/README.md

 I tweaked the [Single LoraWan Gateway][5] to get it working out of the box.
 It should also works with [HAB Supplies Lora Gateway][7] (same pinout), see this excellent [Dave's article][6].

+This shield can also act as a LoraWAN Node/gateway using this custom dedicated software
+- RPI version of [LMIC][9] stack.
+This LMIC is working with this shield, see [readme][13] of repo.
-This shield can also act as a LoraWAN Node using [LIMC][9] stack, or also be a Node/Gateway for RF69 networks using the excellent [RadioHead][10] modified library.
-This RadioHead version tested and worked with this shield, see [readme][12] of library.
+- for RF69 networks using the excellent [RadioHead][10] customized library.
+This version is working with this shield, see [readme][12] of library.

 As you can see, this shield is small but can do a lot but if you need a shield with more features (modules) on same board, I've designed a more featured one.
 It's called RPI Lora Gateway, you can go [here][11] to see it.